Parsi MA. Obesity and cholangiocarcinoma. World J Gastroenterol 2013; 19(4): 457-462

 Obesity as a risk factor for cholangiocarcinoma

 Data assessing the association of obesity and cholangiocarcinoma are limited.
-So far, four epidemiologic studies have tried to assess the link between obesity and cholangiocarcinoma (Table ).
+So far, four epidemiologic studies have tried to assess the link between obesity and cholangiocarcinoma (Table 1).
 Three of these studies were specifically designed to identify risk factors for cholangiocarcinoma[52-54].

 One of those studies using the Surveillance, Epidemiology, and End Results database that links cancer registry data and Medicare enrollment and claims files, reported a significant association between obesity and intrahepatic cholangiocarcinoma, but not between obesity and extrahepatic cholangiocarcinoma.
 That study however, has several limitations.
 The study only included patients 65 years of age and older, therefore the findings might not be generalizable to a younger population.
 Furthermore, because Medicare data are collected for billing rather than research purposes, completeness and accuracy of the Medicare data on prevalence of obesity and cholangiocarcinoma can be questioned.
 Finally, the possibility of diagnostic bias cannot be excluded because obese people with different medical conditions are more likely to undergo testing and thus have more diagnoses than other people.